SED-EEW/hmb_client_FinDer/readme.md

 ### Customize the message processing
 By default the message processing is defined in the my_processing.py file and the function to edit is the process_message.
-This function must return a subprocess.Popen object that will be launch by the listener.
+This function is launched in another thread and its return is not taking into account.
-Note that for now, it's not possible to catch the outputs (sdtout and stderr) of the shell process.
+Note that to launch a shell process in the function, the subprocess.Popen is a good option.

 ```
 def process_message(msg):